DSCryptoLovers/smartcontractauditor/README.md

 # Solana-Audit: AI-Powered Smart Contract Auditor

-An advanced AI-powered auditor for detecting vulnerabilities in smart contracts on both **Solana (Rust/Anchor)** and **Ethereum (Solidity)** platforms.
+An advanced AI-powered auditor for detecting vulnerabilities in smart contracts mainly **Solana (Rust/Anchor)** and **Ethereum (Solidity)** is also available to help others out.
 This project leverages a fine-tuned transformer (CodeBERT) alongside static analysis to provide detailed, actionable audit reports.

 ## Table of Contents
 - [Features](#features)